szhu1026/IMDb-Clone/README.md

 ##User Functionality:

-Currently, logged in users can only post comments pertaining to a profile.
-I plan to add the following functionality soon:
+Currently, logged in users can do the following:
   - [ ] delete comments
   - [ ] edit comments
-  - [ ] load user photo
+  - [ ] post comments